 And I liked how it is different to anywhere else I’ve been.
 It’s a bit like parts of Norfolk, or the Cumbrian coast, or Cornwall, Brighton beach as well but Dungeness is wholly unique.

 It is an odd place and I can understand the boy from Rye’s reaction.
 Dungeness isn’t everyone’s cup of tea.

 I liked it enough to go back.
-I want to spend a weekend there to enjoy the quiet after the crowds have left; sip a glass of wine at sundown; see the dawn with Marmite on toast; watch this weird corner of England under different weather and different skies.
+I want to spend a weekend there to enjoy the quiet after the crowds have left; sip a glass of wine at sundown; see the dawn with marmalade on toast; watch this weird corner of England under different weather and different skies.

-I might embark on the small-gauge, cramped carriages of the steam train even.
+I might embark on the small-gauge, very cramped carriages of the steam train even.
 But I don’t want to live on Dungeness.
 I’d miss trees too much for a start and green fields and hills.
 And I would fear for my liver.
 How soon, I wonder, before I’d forge a querulous attachment to whisky and sport, unaware, a glittering drip on the end of my nose.
 I’m not saying isolated Dungeness would turn me to drink but it’d probably give me a strong nudge.